japgolly/scalajs-react/extra/PERF.md

 Due to the ease of function creation in Scala it is often the case that functions are created inline and thus provide no means of determining whether a component can safely skip its update.

 `ReusableFn` exists as a solution.
-It is a wrapper around a function that allows it to be both reused, curried in a way that allows reuse.
+It is a wrapper around a function that allows it to be both reused, and curried in a way that allows reuse.

 ##### Usage